Vekn00/random-stuff/README.md

-idk im makeing this for github pages
+idk am making this for GitHub pages